TAKE IT DOWN Act

 Primary Purpose

-Criminalizes sharing nonconsensual intimate images (including AI deepfakes) and requires platforms to remove such content.
+Criminalizes sharing nonconsensual intimate images (including AI deepfakes) and requires online platforms to remove such content within 48 hours of notification.

 Policy Domains